 - Support for parallel and distributed computing.

 In addition to this, version 6 front – end contains a built-in mini – IDE (text highlighting which is aware of the syntax of built-in commands, allows to automatically track the scope of variables, etc.; package creating and testing greatly simplified; interactive debugger).
-These features make version 6 a full-blown development environment-I personally found It much more fun to develop code in it than in the previous versions.
-Also, there is Eclipse-based Wolfram Workbench IDE for development of larger projects.
+These features make version 6 of Wolfram Mathematica software a full-blown development environment-I personally found It much more fun to develop code in it than in the previous versions.
+Also, there is Eclipse-based Wolfram Workbench IDE for development of larger projects by using Wolfram Mathematica software.

 Mathematica programming: an advanced introduction, by Leonid Shifrin